| Winter 2014: Cayman Islands MAST |

 | |

-| For all participants, a formal application is necessary, including a deposit, one transcript (non-University of Delaware students only), and at least one recommendation.
-An interview may be conducted in person or by telephone. |
+For all participants, a formal application is necessary, including a deposit and at least one recommendation.
+An interview may be conducted in person or by Zoom.

-| Study abroad at the University of Delaware is highly competitive.
+Study abroad at the University of Delaware is highly competitive.
 Please review the study abroad acceptance process.
 If you are not selected for your first choice program, we encourage you to apply to another program. |

 | |